Wasatch Front Market Report

 Highlights:

-4) Demand high enough to keep absorption rates at roughly 2.75 to 4 months (a balanced sellers market).
+3) Demand high enough to keep absorption rates at roughly 2 and 4 months (a balanced sellers market).

 This is such a unique market.
 The market is active, but behaviors and perceptions haven't changed.
 The comical way of describing this is that sellers think it is 2021, buyers think it is 2008, and the skilled Realtor's job is to close that gap.

 I would argue that there is A LOT of pent up demand in the market from the past two years.
 A huge amount of people that want to make a move but feel like they can't afford it and/or they feel handcuffed by their current advantageous interest rate.
-That same argument applies to active buyers that were holding off until after the election and after the new year.
+That same argument applies to active buyers that were holding off until after the election, and after the new year, and until the Spring.

-Across the board for the Wasatch Front counties, inventory/supply ranges from three months to four months.
+Across the board for the Wasatch Front counties, inventory/supply ranges from two and a half months and four months.
 By that measure alone it is a balanced sellers market.
 Some homes go gangbusters multiple offers (some neighborhood and price brackets have been super competitive with multiple offer situations being common) while others sit on market.
 In the current inventory we are seeing some price reductions.
-In Salt Lake County, 9.7% of the current inventory reduced offering price in the last 7 days and 21.5% of the current inventory reduced offering price in the last 30 days
+In Salt Lake County, 13.0% of the current inventory reduced offering price in the last 7 days and 29.4% of the current inventory reduced offering price in the last 30 days

 If you are having thoughts of moving, it might benefit you to have a casual conversation about what is possible in this market.
 Pro tip, selling and buying at the same time without moving twice IS POSSIBLE in the current market.
 Schedule a strategy session HERE